elizabethamona/SEIRDV-model/README.md

 The datasets used for both the model analysis and model validation are attached.
 Save these datasets on your computer before attempting to run the code.

+In addition, HTML file has been added for easy visualization of the plots in both the main paper and supplemetary material.